Alibag: Scientific

 Alibag houses a magnetic observatory that was set up in 1904.
 It serves as one of the significant observatories forming part of a global network now run by Indian Institute of Geomagnetism.
 The observatory has two buildings; the first building has magnetometers that record changes occurring in the geomagnetic fields.
 The second building consists of precision recording instruments, which give data about geomagnetic storms caused by solar storms which are shared with other countries.

 Transport

 Road

-One can reach Alibag via Pen (30 km), which is on the Mumbai (108 km) – Goa road.
-From Mumbai, one can reach Alibag by traveling on the Mumbai-Goa highway (NH-66) till Wadkhal (or Vadkhal) and taking the right fork from Wadkhal to continue on (NH-166A)– the left fork being the road to Goa.
-It is approximately 108 km from Mumbai.

-Railways

-The nearest rail railway station is at Pen.
-Through Pen, it is connected to Panvel and onward to Mumbai and the Indian Railways network.
-Now Pen-Panvel trains are also started from 4 November 2018 now it is easier to reach Alibag.
+Alibag is situated near National Highway – 166A.
+It is approximately 108 km by road from Mumbai.
+Alibag also has MSRTC bus connectivity mostly from Mumbai and Konkan division.

 Boat services

-The nearest jetty is Mandwa, from where catamaran/ferry services are available to the Gateway of India, Mumbai.
-Another port in the vicinity is Rewas, from where a ferry service is available to Ferry Wharf (Bhau cha Dhakka) (Dockyard Road).
-There is a jetty at Custom Bandar from where fishermen in Alibag set sail.
+The nearest jetty is Mandwa, from where catamaran/ferry services are available to the Gateway of India, Mumbai.A Ro-Ro service is available from Ferry Wharf to Mandwa from where Alibag can be reached by road.